2004seraph/Projman/README.md

 We use Capistrano for our deployments, and interact with the production server via EpiGenesys' `epi_deploy` gem.
 To deploy the app:

-- Ensure there are no changes to commit, that working tree is clean.
+- Ensure there are no changes to commit, that the working tree is clean.
 - Run `./DEPLOY.sh`

 ## Maintainers